recombinatrix/UA-memb-tutorial/readme.md

 What do you see?
 Stop and think about what these representations are doing, and why they work differently.
 Why is `same resid as (protein or resname ACE NH2)` not the same as `(same resid as (protein or resname ACE NH2)) and not (protein or resname ACE NH2)`?

+What is the second problem?
 We need to fix this problem first.

 #### Fixing the problem with the membrane residue numbers